Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 1. Create objects in a daos container (i.e. inside dfuse mount point)

-- create larger and smaller objects inside the container. container is mounted at /mnt/daos_container for this excercise and same fs_path will be used in config file as well.
+- create larger and smaller objects inside the container. container is mounted at /mnt/daos_container for this exercise and same fs_path will be used in config file as well.

 - These object(s) are going to be moved to s3 bucket and downloaded from there to doas container directory.